 10 cloves of garlic and 2 brown or white onions, peeled and blitzed in a food processor

-2 large celery stalks, de-ribbed and very finely sliced
+2 large celery stalks, very finely sliced

 400g white cabbage, finely sliced